SBS is repeating the third season of The Handmaid's Tale from Thursday 16 April 2020.

 After two seasons of world building, the TV adaptation of Margaret Atwood’s dystopian masterpiece is ready to turn things on its head.

-With season three arriving in Australia on 6 June, here’s a reminder of the story so far (there are spoilers, obviously, and we interchange the names Offred and June constantly).
+Here’s a reminder of the story so far (there are spoilers, obviously, and we interchange the names Offred and June constantly).

 The premiere season introduced us to the brutal world of Gilead, with glimpses at the means by which contemporary American society devolved into a misogynistic theocracy.
 Book editor June Osborne (Elisabeth Moss) lives with her best friend, Moira (Samira Wiley).
 June meets the married Luke (O-T Fagbenle) at a hot dog stand.
 The two embark on an affair until he leaves his wife for her and they marry and have a daughter, Hannah.
 There is a moment of panic in the days following Hannah’s birth, when a woman attempts to abduct Hannah from the hospital.
 In a sign of things to come, it’s revealed that the woman is among an escalating number who are unable to conceive.